University of Houston Logo

 LTeam of 4 students with aurora

-Deploy Experiments in Alaska or Texas
+Deploy Experiments in Alaska

 A select number of students will be able to travel to Alaska in 2025 to launch or deploy the experiments.